Mascia Predit: Reappearance

 Predit was finally allowed to leave Latvia in 1970.
 She appeared in a cameo in Luchino Visconti's film Death in Venice (1971).
 As an aristocratic Russian tourist, she sings a haunting Mussorgsky Lullaby to a deserted beach.
 She was credited as "Masha Predit".

 She was included in The Russian and Slavonic Schools section of the classical collection The Record of Singing, Volume 4: From 1939 to the End of the 78 Era.

 Predit moved to the United States, teaching voice at the Longy School of Music in Cambridge, Massachusetts, and the Catholic University of America in Washington, DC.
-She eventually retired in Wilmington, Delaware before moving to a nursing home in Baltimore where she died on October 7, 2001.
+She eventually retired in Wilmington, Delaware before moving to a nursing home in Baltimore where she died on October 7, 2001, aged 88.

 Her recordings are rare, but a new release of her work was created by Philadelphia sound archivist Ward Marston on his personal label as of 2016.
 Opera Delaware music director Jeffrey Miller helped to find earlier recordings for use in the project.